CleverRaven/Cataclysm-DDA/doc/GIT_FORK_SETUP.md

 4. Then select the `Branches` pane on the `Settings` tab and on the dropdown that says `master \/`, choose `placeholder`
 5. Accept the warning

-This placeholder branch will grow out of data quickly, but it doesn't matter.
+This placeholder branch will grow out of date quickly, but it doesn't matter.
 Basically never think about it again.

 ## Downloading the code